arangodb/arangodb/DEPRECATED.md

 * Foxx: the Foxx sessions option `type` has been removed entirely.
 Please use the options `cookie` and `header` instead.
 * Foxx: the Foxx sessions option `sessionStorageApp` has been removed entirely.
 Please use the option `sessionStorage` instead.
 * The module `org/arangodb/extend` is deprecated.
 Please use the module `extendible` instead.
+* AQL: the AQL function `SKIPLIST` has been removed.

 ## 2.8